- This event has passed.

 Native Seed Collection – Oakwoods Metropark

 Come out and lend a helping hand by collecting native seed.
 The collected seed will be used to restore ecosystems within Oakwoods Metropark.
 If you have empty milk jugs or paper bags, please bring them.
-We will meet at the Equestrian Staging Area parking lot (look for the Metroparks vehicle and flag).
+We will meet at the Cider Knoll Prairie (look for the Metroparks vehicle and flag).
 Volunteers receive free day entry to the park, just let the toll booth attendant know you are at the park for a volunteer workday.

 Native seed collection is a key step in making plant materials available for restoration projects.
 As volunteers, you are an essential part in our fight against invasive species and in our work to restore and conserve our natural areas.
 Without your help many native plants are crowded out.
 Your help allows the Metroparks to protect unique ecosystems that will be enjoyed for generations to come.